-[EMIR OF MISAU] done for quite a long time.
+Emir of Misau (Mallam Ahmadu, M.B.E.): Mr President, Sir, I rise to support this Bill.
+Everybody likes to eat hunted meat but it is an offence to the Government.
+Hunting has been done for quite a long time.
 I could remember an instance when many people, about 3,000 of them, from Kano, Misau and other places gathered for such hunting.
 Before the closure of the hunting, one person died.
 I had to go out with the aid of police to restore peace.
 Certainly this hunting used to bring enmity between people.
-What I am not clear about is, are instructions being given to village hamlets, village heads, district heads or chiefs to deal with such things?
-At present the amount payable for the licence is only 10s and I suggest to the Government that if indeed the people are in need of hunting the licence be increased to £10.
+What I am not clear about is, are 1 crops by apes and monkeys which are protected instructions being given to village hamlets, village heads, district heads or chiefs to deal with such things?
+At present the amount payable for the licence is only 10s and I suggest . to the Government that it indeed the people are in need of hunting the licence be increased to f{10} .
 I am not clear about those listed as protected and those not protected in the schedule.